 How long does it take to get my results?

 Bacteria results are usually ready within 48 hours.
-All other tests take 2 – 4 weeks.
+Allow plenty of time for other tests.
+They can take 2 – 4 weeks.

 I am buying/selling a home or representing a buyer/seller.
 What should I consider?

 The wellhead should be in good condition and up to modern standards.

 Was the well ever tested?
 Do you know what it was tested for?
 Was it tested by a certified drinking water laboratory?
 Most free test kits do not check for chemicals that can affect your health.
 Without a complete test by a certified laboratory, you may be drinking water with contaminants that you cannot see, taste, or smell.

 Allow 4 – 5 weeks minimum for testing.
 A private lab may be able to shorten this time, and you may be able to pay extra for a “rush” on tests done by Wake County, but some of these tests take a certain amount of time to complete.

 Yes, under certain circumstances.

 Bacteria and inorganics: